ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 Glad you asked!
 Students from all backgrounds are welcome to join staff.
 We don’t interview or have a selection process for joining—you simply have to express interest and show up to our weekly meetings.
-We don't impose a specific time commitment; some volunteers work many hours per week, others contribute occasionally.
+We don't impose a specific time commitment; some volunteers work many hours per week, while others contribute occasionally.
 If you want to learn more and be an active participant, there are multiple ways to get started: